When strangers, readers and (heck) even family members ask me what I do for a living, I tell them I’m a freelance blogger.

 To give you more of an idea, I sold my first travel-related blog post for £10.
 I was building my portfolio and had to start somewhere.

-Two years down the line, I specialise in fashion and digital marketing (I studied Fashion Marketing and Branding at university and have relevant work experience post-university) and can easily make £300 for a blog post in these niches.
+Two years down the line, I specialise in fashion and digital marketing and can easily make £300 for a blog post in these niches.

 The general rule of thumb?
-Charge what you’re worth – and the rest will fall into place. *Nods enthusiastically*
+Charge what you’re worth – and don’t be afraid to raise your rates as your experience grows.

 How Do You Become a Blogger and Get Paid?